aantron/better-enums/doc/tutorial/8-constexpr.md

 Which prints "5", the length of "Green".
 That 5 was also computed during compilation.

-%% description = Introduction to compile-time conversions.
+%% description = Better Enums can be used entirely at compile time in C++11.
+All conversion functions are available for constexpr functions or templates.